CS 1550: Introduction to Operating Systems

 • Style: your code should be easy to read, well indented, well commented, and use clear, self-explanatory variable and function names.

-• Your grade for each assignment will be based on your design (40%) and your code (60%).
+• Your grade for each assignment will be based on your design (and mostly actual code).
 Good design and documentation are absolutely crucial for this class because of the difficulty of the concepts.

-Class attendance is mandatory.
-Homeworks, assignments, and important dates will be posted on the class web page, but this is provided as a courtesy and is not always complete.
-It is your fault if you miss something important because you skipped class.
+Homeworks, assignments, and important dates will be posted on the class web page or Canvas.
+Make sure you do not miss anything important because you skipped class.

 Recitation attendance is also required.
-You will miss important material on the programming assignments if you do not attend.
+You will miss important material on the programming assignments, labs, and/or quizzes if you do not attend.

-Office hours are optional.
-They are your chance to ask the professor and the TAs questions about the material being covered, the programming assignments, etc.
+Office hours are optional AND ENCOURAGED!!!
+They are your chance to ask the professor and the TAs questions about the material being covered, the programming assignments, etc. Take advantage of them!!

 Academic Honesty: Collaboration vs. Cheating